 Papers

-"The Impact of Incarceration on Employment, Earnings, and Tax Outcomes" (with Andrew Garin, Carl McPherson, Samuel Norris, Matthew Pecenco, Evan K. Rose, Yotam Shem-Tov and Jeffrey Weaver) [Latest draft available upon request]
+"The Impact of Incarceration on Employment, Earnings, and Tax Filing" (with Andrew Garin, Carl McPherson, Samuel Norris, Matthew Pecenco, Evan K. Rose, Yotam Shem-Tov and Jeffrey Weaver).
+Accepted, Econometrica.
+(Link)

 "The Response of Consumer Spending to Changes in Gasoline Prices" (with Michael Gelman, Yuriy Gorodnichenko, Shachar Kariv, Matthew D. Shapiro, Dan Silverman, and Steven Tadelis).
 2023.